What are your origins?

-Origins is based on government census information gathered in Victoria since 1854.
-The 1971 Census was the first Australian Census to fully include Aboriginal and Torres Strait Islander people, Australia’s First People.
+Origins is based on government census information gathered in Victoria since 1854 until 2016.
+The 2021 census data is not yet reflected on this website.
+The 1971 Census was the first Australian Census to fully include Aboriginal and Torres Strait Islander people.
 Because of this, the Immigration Museum acknowledges that Census data preceding 1971 cannot provide an accurate representation of the Australian population.

 Origins contains information about Victorian communities from 85 countries of origin selected on the basis of population size.

 The history of each community was compiled from a range of sources, including James Jupp's The Australian People, SBS World Guide and information supplied by community members and organisations.

 Wherever possible, Origins includes texts in the official languages of the country of origin.
 The data categories listed in Origins reflects the categories designated by the Australian Bureau of Statistics.